-Bruce Jackson is a Senior Fellow at Hudson Institute and the Managing Partner of Bruce Jackson Consulting LLC, which provides strategic advisory services on financial and political markets to corporate clients in Europe.
+Bruce Jackson was a senior fellow at Hudson Institute.
+He is also managing partner of Bruce Jackson Consulting LLC, which provides strategic advisory services on financial and political markets to corporate clients in Europe.

-From 1979 to 1990, Bruce Jackson served in the United States Army as a Military Intelligence Officer.
+From 1979 to 1990, Mr. Jackson served in the United States Army as a military intelligence officer.
 From 1986 to 1990, he served in the Office of the Secretary of Defense in a variety of policy positions pertaining to nuclear forces and arms control.
 Upon leaving the Department of Defense in 1990, Mr. Jackson joined Lehman Brothers, an investment bank in New York, where he was a strategist in the firm's proprietary trading operations.
-Between 1993 and 2002, Mr. Jackson was Vice President for Strategy and Planning at Lockheed Martin Corporation.
+Between 1993 and 2002, Mr. Jackson was vice president for strategy and planning at Lockheed Martin Corporation.

-In 1996, he was a delegate to the Republican National Convention where he served on the Platform Committee and the Platform’s subcommittee for National Security and Foreign Policy.
-During the 2000 Presidential Campaign, he was a delegate committed to Governor Bush and chaired the Foreign Policy Subcommittee of the Republican Platform Committee.
+In 1996, Mr. Jackson was a delegate to the Republican National Convention where he served on the Platform Committee and the Platform’s Subcommittee for National Security and Foreign Policy.
+During the 2000 Presidential campaign, he was a delegate committed to Governor Bush and chaired the Foreign Policy Subcommittee of the Republican Platform Committee.

-From 1995 until 2003, he was the President of the US Committee on NATO, a non-profit corporation formed to promote the expansion of NATO and the strengthening of ties between the United States and Europe.
-From 2003 until 2015 Bruce Jackson was the founder and President of the Project on Transitional Democracies.
+From 1995 until 2003, Mr. Jackson was the president of the U.S. Committee on NATO, a non-profit corporation formed to promote the expansion of NATO and the strengthening of ties between the United States and Europe.
+From 2003 until 2015, he was founder and president of the Project on Transitional Democracies.
 The Project was a multi-year endeavor aimed at accelerating reform in post-1989 democracies and advancing the date for the integration of these democracies into the institutions of the Euro-Atlantic.